 Southeastern University to transfer all in-person classes to remote instruction

-LAFAYETTE - Southeastern University has announced that though there are no known cases of COVID-19 on campus, beginning Wednesday, March 18, the University will transition all in-person classes to remote instruction until further notice.
+HAMMOND - Southeastern University has announced that though there are no known cases of COVID-19 on campus, beginning Wednesday, March 18, the University will transition all in-person classes to remote instruction until further notice.

 The move is an effort to limit the amount of people gathering in large groups as a way of limiting the spread of coronavirus.